sebas77/Svelto.MiniExamples/README.md

 * Goal: showing Svelto working with Stride Engine (svelto can work with any engine that supports c# natively)
 * Goal: showing how to use EntityReferences to transform hierarchies
-* Foundation of my new article
+* Foundation of my new article https://www.sebaslab.com/svelto-miniexample-7-stride-engine-demo/

 ![image](https://user-images.githubusercontent.com/945379/134925979-145e5b0e-fd5d-4562-abc3-07bafca2fbe6.png)

+## Example 8: Run Svelto.Engines on GPU using ComputeSharp

+* Goal: show how to extend internal Svelto datastructure to customise data storage
+* Goal: show how to run c# svelto engines on the GPU (automatically converted to compute shader by ComputeSharp)
+* A better example is found at https://github.com/sebas77/Svelto.MiniExamples/tree/master/Example1-Stride-DoofusesMustEat/DOOFUSES_STRIDE_COMPUTESHARP
+* Foundation of my new article https://www.sebaslab.com/svelto-ecs-3-4-internals-how-to-integrate-computesharp/